flomio/passninja-gas/README.md

 # INSTALLATION
 1. Ask PassNinja to share this personal Google Apps Script (GAS) Project with you
-1. Open the GAS Project and run the `createSpreadsheet` function.
+1. Open the GAS Project and open the `core.gs` file then run the `createSpreadsheet` function from `Menu->Run->Run function->createSpreadsheet`
-1. It will ask for permission to run via an OAUTH popup which is required for functionality.
+1. If this is your first time running it: it will ask for permission to run via an OAUTH popup which is required for functionality.
-1. Check your https://docs.google.com/spreadsheets/ drive and it should have created a new Spreadsheet called `"PassNinja Demo Spreadsheet <DATE>"`
+1. Check your https://docs.google.com/spreadsheets/ drive and it should have created a new Spreadsheet called `"PassNinja Demo Spreadsheet - <ISO DATE>"`
 1. Verify it worked when the `PassNinja` menu appears above after the entire sheet is finished loading!

 [`^ Back to Top`](#contents)